We're in beta! If you find a bug or have feedback, let us know in our issue tracker.

 More Information

-Thanks to the extraordinary effort of a cadre of volunteers, we now have more than 25 years of data demonstrating that monarchs have undergone a dramatic decline estimated more than 95% in the western U.S. since the 1980s.
-The project is currently managed by the Xerces Society for Invertebrate Conservation and Mia Monroe.
+Thanks to the extraordinary effort of a cadre of volunteers and conservation partners, we now have decades of data demonstrating that migratory monarchs have undergone a dramatic decline estimated more than 95% in the western U.S. since the 1980s.
+The project is currently managed by the Xerces Society for Invertebrate Conservation and Mia Monroe, one of the count co-founders.

 read more